cara-tm/pat-referrers/README.md

 Install this plugin as always into your TXP admin interface, then activate it.

-Place the only one tag available in the very top of your "default" page as this:
+Place the only one tag available in the very top of your "default" page as this (or whatever page depending on which one to target):

     <txp:pat_referrers list="" separator="," redirect="" external="" status="" default=""/>